-Most doctors follow specific guidelines to prevent a higher order multiple pregnancy — triplets or more — and in some countries, legislation limits the number of embryos that can be transferred.
+Most doctors follow specific guidelines to prevent a higher order multiple pregnancy, such as triplets or more.
+In some countries, legislation limits the number of embryos that can be transferred.
 Make sure you and your doctor agree on the number of embryos that will be transferred before the transfer procedure.

 What will you do with any extra embryos?
 Extra embryos can be frozen and stored for future use for several years.
 Not all embryos will survive the freezing and thawing process, although most will.

 IVF involves several steps — ovarian stimulation, egg retrieval, sperm retrieval, fertilization and embryo transfer.
-One cycle of IVF can take about two to three weeks, and more than one cycle may be required.
+One cycle of IVF can take about two to three weeks.
+More than one cycle may be needed.

-If you're using your own eggs during IVF, at the start of a cycle you'll begin treatment with synthetic hormones to stimulate your ovaries to produce multiple eggs — rather than the single egg that normally develops each month.
+The start of an IVF cycle begins by using synthetic hormones to stimulate the ovaries to produce multiple eggs — rather than the single egg that typically develops each month.
 Multiple eggs are needed because some eggs won't fertilize or develop normally after fertilization.

 Your doctor will work with you to determine which medications to use and when to use them.

 Typically, you'll need one to two weeks of ovarian stimulation before your eggs are ready for retrieval.
-To determine when the eggs are ready for collection, your doctor will likely perform:
+To determine when the eggs are ready for collection, you may have: